scalalandio/chimney/docs/docs/supported-transformations.md

       // Right(value = Bar(baz = Baz(s = "test"), a = 1024))
       // Right(value = Bar(baz = Baz(s = "test"), a = 1024))
     }

+    import io.scalaland.chimney.Transformer

+    // If we want to reuse Transformer with overrides we can create implicits using val transformer: Transformer[Foo, Bar] = Transformer.define[Foo, Bar] .enableCustomFieldNameComparison(TransformedNamesComparison.CaseInsensitiveEquality)
+      .buildTransformer
     ```

 For details about `TransformedNamesComparison` look at [their dedicated section](#defining-custom-name-matching-predicate).